EF Extensions - Configuring Options

 - Single property selector: Cleaner when you only have one property.

-// Single property selector context.BulkInsert(list, options => options.ColumnPrimaryKeyExpression = x => x.ID); // Anonymous object selector context.BulkInsert(list, options => options.ColumnPrimaryKeyExpression = x => new { x.ID, x.ExternalID });
+// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; // Single property selector context.BulkInsert(list, options => options.ColumnPrimaryKeyExpression = x => x.ID); // Anonymous object selector context.BulkInsert(list, options => options.ColumnPrimaryKeyExpression = x => new { x.ID, x.ExternalID });

-version.
-This is useful when your properties are not known at compile time:
+Almost all options that accept an expression also have an equivalent List<string> version.
+This is especially useful when your properties are not known at compile time:

-UpdateWithSpecificKey(context, customers, new List<string> { nameof(Customer.ExternalID) }); public void UpdateWithSpecificKey(DbContext context, List<Customer> customers, List<string> customKeys) { context.BulkUpdate(list, options => options.ColumnPrimaryKeyNames = customKeys); }
+// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; UpdateWithSpecificKey(context, customers, new List<string> { nameof(Customer.ExternalID) }); public void UpdateWithSpecificKey( DbContext context, List<Customer> customers, List<string> customKeys) { context.BulkUpdate(customers, options => options.ColumnPrimaryKeyNames = customKeys); }

 Configuring Options Using a Lambda Expression